[This article was originally published in 2013 by Trucks, Parts, Service. It has been updated to include more timely information.]

 “People do business with people, and people who they are comfortable with,” he says.
 “A relationship cannot be one-sided, and we work hard [when we acquire a new facility] to make sure our new customers know that.”

-But expansion through acquisition isn’t the only way to grow in the aftermarket.
+But expansion through acquisition isn’t the only way to grow in the aftermarket and dealer sectors.
 Building new facilities also can lead to long-term business growth.

 Greenfield expansion is a viable option when you identify growth locations without acquisition targets, says Marx, who recommends using market research and customer trends to narrow potential building locations.
-Scheer says that was a key factor with Inland’s recent expansion.
+Scheer says that was a key factor with a prior Inland expansion.

 How will you run your new location?